-On December 1st, 2001, the sky was just starting to lighten as we pulled up to the Lambert airport terminal at STL.
-It occurred to me that this would be the last time I would be seeing the familiar signage of TWA.
-It was just after 0600 on Saturday.
-I was concerned about the delay getting through security, and arrived over two hours early for TWA flight 111 to Kansas City.
+On December 1st, 2001 the sky was just starting to lighten as we pulled up to Lambert airport terminal.
+It occurred to me that this would be the last time that I would be seeing the familiar signage of TWA.
+It was just after 06:00 on Saturday.
+I was concerned about the delay getting through the security, and arrived over two hours early for TWA flight 111 to Kansas City.

-The terminal was unexpectedly empty for this hour.
+The terminal was unexpected empty for this hour.
 I went down to the departure level and cleared security in less than five minutes.
-This included the time it took to demonstrate that the camcorder I was carrying was a functioning camera.
-As I was walking on the C concourse I noted that my wife was probably not yet back on Interstate 70, and I began wondering how I would spend the next two hours.
+This included the time it took to demonstrate that the camcorder I was carrying, was a functioning camera.
+As I was walking on the "C" concourse I noted that my wife was probably not yet back on Interstate seventy, Then I began wondering how I would spend the next two hours.

-TWA ticket agent George Gaus checked my position on the stand-by list for Flight 220.
+TWA ticket agent George Gaus checked my position on the stand by list for flight 220.
 It was not good.
-I had been number 30 on Wednesday and it jumped to 50 by Friday.
-This morning I was number 72 -- and this with a 1952 seniority date.
+I had been number thirty on Wednesday and it jumped to fifty by Friday.
+This morning I was number seventy-two and this with a 1952 seniority date.
 I was not the most senior on the standby list.
-That privilege belonged to long-time friend Ona Gieschen.
-She was a hostess that had started in 1946.
-She was number 71 on the list.
-I checked in and got my boarding pass for Flight 111 to Kansas City, and to be safe purchased a ticket for Flight 220.
+That privilege belonged to long time friend Ona Gieschen.
+She was a hostess that started in 1946.
+She was number seventy-one on the list.
+I checked in and got my boarding pass for flight 111 to Kansas City, and to be safe purchased a ticket for flight 220.
 I did not like the odds and did not want to be left behind today.

 To pass some time I strolled down the C concourse and did not recognize any of the agents on duty.
 I did manage a short visit to the TWA tower and was amazed by the changes that had taken place.
-Shannon Brown was there but busy with final preparations to the new systems going on line in a few hours.
-This facility was a complete change from the one that Jim Gravette, Bill Nelson, Graham Hollenbeck and the group that worked there had used during the start of hub operations at STL.
-All the equipment was now state-of-the-art and its physical layout was very different.
-After a brief visit with Steve Von Kannon and Shannon, I learned that Tim Duffy, Vic Capauto and Greg Allen were going to stay in the tower with American.
+Shannon Brown was there but busy with the final preparations to the new systems going on line in a few hours.
+This facility was a complete change from the one that Jim Gravette, Bill Nelson, Graham Hollenbeck and the group that worked there during the start of the hub operations at STL.
+All the equipment was now state of the art and it's physical lay out was very different.
+After a brief visit with Steve Von Kannon and Shannon I learned that Tim Duffy, Vic Capauto and Greg Allen were going to stay in the tower with American.

-After leaving the tower I walked down to my gate for Flight 111.
+After leaving the tower I walked down to my gate for flight 111.
 The gate area was almost empty.
 There were a few people wearing their TWA service pins.
 Jim Thompson and his mother arrived at the gate.
-They were planning to make the STL/MCI/STL turn on Flights 111 and 220, too.
-Jim's father Gilbert, worked for TWA from 1949-1971 as a Passenger Relations Representative.
-Jim was traveling on an OAL 90 percent discount.
-He was number 96 on Flight 220s stand-by list.
+They were planning to make the STL MCI STL turn on flights 111 and 220, too.
+Jim's father Gilbert, worked for TWA from 1949 1971 as a Passenger Relations Representative.
+Jim was traveling on an Other Airline 90 percent discount.
+He was number 96 on flight 220 stand-by list.
 His mom was number 87.
 Jim decided to pass on the last flight and stay in STL.
 They did not want to chance missing the last TWA flight to Columbus Saturday evening.

 Flight 111 departed STL and arrived on time at MCI.
 It was a bright clear day as we parked in Kansas City.
-There had been about 40 non-revs on this leg.
+There had been about forty non-revs on this leg.
 There were camera crews from St. Louis television stations.
 The TV crews were the only exception to this rather routine flight.
 Seated across the aisle and one row aft was sixteen year old Ryan Pearl.
-His mother was a long-time Flight Attendant for TWA before she "flew west."
+His mother was a long time Flight Attendant for TWA, before she flew west.
 He was carrying a formal picture of her in uniform.
-I think that he may have been bearing the heaviest load of any of us on the last flight.
+I think that he may bear the heaviest load of any of us on the last flight.

-The TV crews were busy most of the trip doing interviews.
+The Television crews were busy most of the trip doing interviews.
 My seat companion was a young woman from west of Denver.
-Just prior to departure, Steve Isaacks introduced himself to me.
+Just prior to departure Steve Isaacks introduced himself to me.
 He is also a collector of TWA memorabilia.
 We were both mentioned in an article in the New York Times.
-As we deplaned I noticed that the Flight 111 route map was in the bulkhead holder.
-I liberated it for my collection and had the entire flight crew sign it for me.
+As we deplaned I noticed that the flight 111 route map was in the bulkhead holder.
+I liberated it for my collection and had the entire flight crew signed it for me.

 The Kansas City terminal was almost deserted when we arrived.
 It seemed that only the passengers off 111 were all that were there.
-I did notice that Missouri National Guard troops were everywhere with their sidearms.
-There were only a few passengers at the ticket counter checking in for a flight.
+I did notice that the Missouri National Guard troops were everywhere with their side arms.
+There were only a few passengers checking in for a flight, at the ticket counter.
 I was getting my boarding pass, when Ona Geischen arrived and we spent some time walking through the terminal trying to find where the TWA program would be.
-It was scheduled for the Gate 36 Hold Room.
+It was scheduled for the Gate thirty-six hold room.

-The room had several tables of non-alcoholic drinks and two tables with pretty cakes.
-There was a speaker's podium and balloons.
-We returned to Gate 34 where a crowd was gathering.
+The room had several tables of non alcoholic drinks and two tables with pretty cakes.
+There were a speaker's podium and balloons.
+We returned to gate thirty-four where a crowd was gathering.
 There were several members of the TWA Heart of America Seniors Club giving away TWA pins.
 Warmest thanks to STLs own Joe Vilmain for giving me one.
 Captain Compton had arrived and was greeting people.
 The TV crews were interviewing him and people where using this as a personal photo shoot opportunity.

 The formal program was brief with only three speakers.
-The first was a woman named Norma (I missed her last name).
+The first was a woman named Norma I missed her last name.
 She was the MC for the short program.
-She introduced American Airline's Bob Baker who spoke about TWA and Americans similar backgrounds, and the fact that American was getting TWAs greatest assets -- it's people.
+She introduced American Airline's Bob Baker who spoke about TWA and Americans similar backgrounds and the fact that American was getting TWA greatest assets it's people.
 He then introduced Captain Compton.
-The Captains comments were mostly to thank everyone for helping make TWA the airline it was, and that helped during the transition.
-Next, Norma thanked Captain Compton for his leadership.
-Then she introduced our crew for this historic last flight:
+The Captains comments were mostly to thank everyone for helping making TWA the airline that it was and that helped during the transition.
+Next Norma thanked Captain Compton for his leadership.
+Then she introduced our crew for this historic last flight.